Selling a Professional Services Business in London

 Capital & Debt

 The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.
-Lenders prefer contracted or repeat revenue, low working capital leakage, and evidence that senior fee earners will remain after completion.
+Lenders prefer contracted or repeat revenue, low working-capital leakage, disciplined debtor collection, and evidence that senior fee earners will remain after completion; debt capacity is weaker where revenue is tied to departing individuals.

 What Buyers Will Test

 Buyers will expect the London story to be supported by Professional Services data.
 For Professional Services in London, diligence should be prepared around London revenue quality, Professional Services customer retention, local management continuity, Professional Services contract transferability, London operating risks, and the sector-specific issues that drive value.
-Client consent, partner incentives, retention packages, deferred consideration, and non-compete enforceability often shape the final structure.
+Client consent, engagement-letter assignment, conflicts, professional indemnity cover, claims history, partner incentives, WIP and debtor schedules, retention packages, deferred consideration, and restrictive covenant enforceability often shape the final structure.

 Preparation Priorities